Hamas888/Plumbing-Cap-IoT-AWS/README.md

    - Continuous monitoring ensures that blockages are reported promptly to prevent potential issues.

 2. **Low-Power Operation**
    - The device operates in a low-power sleep mode, waking up every 30 minutes to check for blockages.
-In case of a blockage, the wake-up frequency reduces to 10 minutes for more frequent monitoring.
+In case of a blockage, the wake-up frequency is reduced to 10 minutes for more frequent monitoring.

 3. **AWS Cloud Integration**
    - All data collected by the device is sent to AWS, where it is processed and managed.
 AWS handles the storage, alerting, and further analysis.